Department of Philosophy and Religion

 To be eligible for a program of ministry preparation, a student must meet the following requirements for the achievement of Ministerial Standing:

-- interview with a STCM faculty subcommittee and
+- interview with a CTCM faculty subcommittee, and

-- receive a favorable recommendation for the granting of Ministerial Standing from the STCM faculty.
+- receive a favorable recommendation for the granting of Ministerial Standing from the CTCM faculty.

 Students who do not achieve Ministerial Standing will receive clear feedback and be encouraged to reapply the following year.